Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University Performance Insights

-- The Terriers outscore opponents by 11.8 points per game (scoring 69.2 points per game to rank 104th in college basketball while giving up 57.4 per contest to rank 30th in college basketball) and have a +366 scoring differential overall.
+- The Terriers have a +366 scoring differential, topping opponents by 11.8 points per game.
+They're putting up 69.2 points per game to rank 104th in college basketball and are allowing 57.4 per contest to rank 30th in college basketball.

-- In conference action, Boston University scores more points per game (71.1) than its season average (69.2).
+- Boston University is posting 71.1 points per game this year in conference contests, which is 1.9 more points per game than its season average (69.2).

-- The Terriers are scoring 74.8 points per game in home games.
+- The Terriers are averaging 74.8 points per game when playing at home.
 In away games, they are averaging 63.3 points per contest.

-- Defensively Boston University has played worse in home games this year, giving up 58.8 points per game, compared to 55.9 on the road.
+- Defensively Boston University has played worse at home this season, ceding 58.8 points per game, compared to 55.9 in road games.

-- The Terriers have seen an uptick in scoring recently, putting up 73.2 points per game in their last 10 outings, four points more than the 69.2 they've scored this season.
+- The Terriers have seen an uptick in scoring lately, racking up 73.2 points per game in their last 10 contests, four points more than the 69.2 they've scored this season.

 © 2023 Data Skrive.
 All rights reserved.